 Over the years, my mum has been there to offer advice, assistance (thank you for all the flat moves and countless hours babysitting, mum!) and even financial support when it was needed.

 And when I say financial support I don’t just mean loaning money, but lending financial advice too.
-In fact, there are lots of time where my mum’s guidance was crucial, from renting my first house to launching my first business, so it’s really no surprise to me to learn of a new study from Legal & General, which found that most parents still feel responsible for their adult children.
-In fact, 3/4 of parents feel responsible for their adult children’s financial well-being.
+In fact, there are lots of time where my mum’s guidance was crucial, from renting my first house to launching my first business, so it’s really no surprise to me to learn of stats that showed that most parents still feel responsible for their adult children.

 As JD and J’s mum and dad, Mark and I are working alongside their school to help arm them with the life skills and financial nouse they’ll need to get on in the world, so that by the time they’re ready to fly the coop they’re not completely stumped by how to get their gas turned on or what a direct debit it.
 But let’s be realistic, we’re absolutely expecting them to keep calling on us for help long after they move out – and we wouldn’t want it any other way!